1 - Tenancy Agreement & Rules

 Please note, your Tenancy Agreement forbids the use of barbed wire anywhere on the allotments.
 (2.g)

 Your Tenancy Agreement says that you must get the committee’s permission to plant any new trees.
+All newly planted trees must be sited so that the expected canopy is one metre from any path.
+This is to avoid casting shade on your neighbours plot.
+Tree position image.
 You can of course have fruit trees, but plots must not become orchards.
 A fruit tree planted as a whip will one day grow into a large tree.
 They take up a lot of water and nutrients from the ground and shade other plants from sunlight - potentially your neighbour’s plants.
 For these reasons, no more than 25% of your plot must be covered by trees and if you have a full size plot, the 25% must be split evenly between the two halves so that when/if the plot is divided in two, neither half is totally dominated by trees.
 (2.b)

 Pesticides and Chemicals